 Using a remote shutter release and a tripod will allow you to capture better film photographs at night.

 What if you don’t want to use a tripod at night?
-It’s definitely possible to get night photos with shutter speeds that are fast enough to hand hold.
-When you need a faster shutter speed to hand hold your images, you’ll need to either sacrifice the shadow details and meter for the highlights, or push your film.
+It’s definitely possible to get night photos with shutter speeds that are fast enough to create a sharp image handheld.
+When you need a faster shutter speed to handhold your images, you’ll need to push your film.